What is Roller Derby?

 The jammers race to pass through the pack once, at which time no points are scored – but a “lead jammer” position can be established.
 They continue to race around the track a second time and attempt to pass the pack again.
-The jammers score one point for each opponent they lap as long as they pass that player in bounds and without penalties.
+The jammers score one point for each blocker they lap as long as they pass that player in bounds and without penalties.

 PENALTIES & RULES

 - No deliberate falling in front of another skater